Stefania Rubini

-Stefania Rubini (born 5 December 1992) is an Italian tennis player.
+Stefania Rubini (born 5 December 1992) is an inactive Italian tennis player.

 She has career-high WTA rankings of 293 in singles, achieved on 15 October 2018, and 772 in doubles, set on 1 October 2012.

 Rubini made her WTA Tour main-draw debut at the 2017 Italian Open in the doubles draw, partnering Deborah Chiesa; they lost their first-round match against Jelena Janković and Andrea Petkovic.

 Rubini won her first ITF title in 2015 in Velenje, Slovenia.